Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Preheat oven to 350 degrees F. Cook ground beef and onion over medium high heat until browned and drain if needed.
 Add garlic, chili powder, paprika, dried oregano, dried marjoram, salt, pepper, and cumin.
-Stir and allow the flavors to meld together a few minutes; add water and simmer for approximately 10 minutes.
-Stir in refried beans and Rotel tomatoes; heat until warmed through.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a lot of frozen chicken burritos, can I use them in a casserole dish?
 Recipes please.

 I make an inexpensive enchilada casserole with chili beans (homemade or canned), some sautéed onion, green chilies, corn tortillas (rolled around the beans or stacked like lasagna).
 Top with red or green chile sauce (homemade or canned again), cheese and bake.

 I also make a baked burrito casserole the same way - except with whole-wheat flour tortillas.